apache/comdev-site/source/pmc/chair.md

 maintains appropriate conduct and avoids divisive conversations.

-Since the Chair has been selected as a respected community member, they should confidently establish community standards and enforce expectations for appropriate behavior on official communication channels.
+Since the Chair has been selected as a respected community member, they should model and encourage established community standards and enforce expectations for appropriate behavior on official communication channels.